Microscopic derivation of nonlinear fluctuating hydrodynamics for crystalline solid: Coarse-graining procedure

 \subsection{Projection operator method}

 Dynamical fluctuations of the set of slow variables $\hat{\alpha}$ in equilibrium are characterized by the time evolution equation for the probability density of $\hat{\alpha}$.
-The probability density of $\hat{\alpha}$ is obtained from the marginalization of the probability density function $\hat{\rho}_t$ at time $t$ on the phase space.
+The probability density of $\hat{\alpha}$ is obtained by marginalizing the probability density function $\hat{\rho}_t$ at time $t$ on the phase space.
 That is, the marginal probability density $p_t$ at time $t$ for the slow variables is defined as